Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: System Model

 If vehicles attach their long term certificates to all outgoing messages, they can be tracked using a trace of received messages with attached location information.
-To prevent tracking of drivers and to protect their privacy, \ac{cITS}, therefore, employs anonymization.

-For this purpose, vehicles use so called \acfp{PC}.
-Instead of using long term identities, messages are signed and transmitted with the \acp{PC}.
-The \acp{PC} have to change from time to time to prevent the tracking of the individual vehicle.
-For instance, a pseudonym can be used for one week, after which it is discarded.
-To further improve privacy, current standardization foresees a number of pseudonyms to be valid within the same time period.
-For instance, each vehicle could be able to use 20 pseudonyms per week, freely deciding which specific pseudonym to use at any time within that week.

-After the \acp{PC} of a vehicle expire, it requests a new set from the certificate authority using its long term identity.
-This identity is used only to issue new \acp{PC}, and not for regular communication in the \ac{VANET}.

-While pseudonyms enhance privacy, their parallel use enables potential attacks, often referred to as Sybil attacks~\cite{Douceur2002-Sybil}, which we will discuss extensively in this survey (in section \ref{sec:attacker-model}), as it is one of the key challenges that misbehavior detection helps address.
+For this reason, long-term certificates can be replaced by short-term identifiers, referred to as pseudonyms.
+These pseudonyms make it harder to collect location traces of specific vehicles~\cite{Kargl2008,Papadimitratos2008,Petit2014-Survey}, while still providing the same authenticity guarantees.
+While pseudonyms enhance privacy, their parallel use enables potential attacks, often referred to as Sybil attacks~\cite{Douceur2002-Sybil}.
+This is one of the classes of attacks that we will discuss extensively in this survey (in section \ref{sec:attacker-model}), as it is one of the key challenges that misbehavior detection helps address.
+However, in this section we first present a discussion of some proposals for certificate management.